gottesmm/swift/docs/SemanticARC.md

       return %result : $()
     }

 While this may look correct to the naked eye, it is actually incorrect even in SIL today.
-This is because switch_enum always takes arguments at +1!
-Yet, in the IR there is no indication of the problem (and this code will compile).
+This is because in SIL today, switch_enum always takes arguments at +1!
+Yet, in the IR there is no indication of the problem and the code will compile!
 Now let us update the IR given semantic ARC:

     sil @switch : $@convention(thin) (@guaranteed Optional<Builtin.NativeObject>) ->  () {
     bb0(%0 : @guaranteed $Optional<Builtin.NativeObject>):